 According to the Charter, dioceses and eparchies are responsible for maintaining safe environment programs with cooperation from parents, civil authorities, educators, and community organizations to provide education and training for everyone involved, including minors, parents, ministers, employees, and volunteers.
 The Charter concludes with the bishops reaffirming their commitment to working toward healing and reconciliation for survivors.

-New Brunswick Clergy Abuse Lawyers at the Law Offices of Harold J. Gerr Fight for Those Who Suffered Abuse by Nuns
+New Brunswick Clergy Abuse Lawyers at the Law Offices of Harold J. Gerr Help Sexual Abuse Survivors

-If you were abused by a nun or another clergy member, contact a New Brunswick clergy abuse lawyer at the Law Offices of Harold J. Gerr today.
-We fight to obtain the justice you deserve.
-For a free consultation, please fill out our online contact form or call us at 732-249-4600.
-Located in Highland Park, New Jersey, we represent clients throughout the state, including those in New Brunswick, Somerset, Piscataway, Edison, South River, Sayreville, Metuchen, East Brunswick, South Plainfield, Fords, Middlesex, Old Bridge, Iselin, Bound Brook, Perth Amboy, and Colonia.
+If you were sexually abused by a clergy member, the New Brunswick clergy abuse lawyers at the Law Offices of Harold J. Gerr can help.
+We will fight to ensure that your rights are protected and that you receive the justice you deserve.
+For a free and confidential consultation, please submit an online inquiry or call us at 732-249-4600.
+Based in Highland Park, New Jersey, we work with clients throughout the surrounding areas, including New Brunswick, Somerset, Piscataway, Edison, South River, Sayreville, Metuchen, East Brunswick, South Plainfield, Fords, Middlesex, Old Bridge, Iselin, Bound Brook, Perth Amboy, and Colonia.